 The Group assesses whether a contract is or contains a lease at inception of the contract.
 The Group recognises a right-of-use asset and a corresponding lease liability with respect to all lease arrangements in which it is the lessee, except for short term leases (lease terms of 12 months or less) and leases of low value assets.
-For these exception leases, the Group recognises the lease payments as an operating expense on a straight line basis over the term of the lease.
+For these exceptions, the Group recognises lease payments as operating expenses on a straight line basis over the terms of the leases.